elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.
 -->

 Wildcard is well-suited for cases requiring partial matching of string values across long unstructured or semi-structured fields.
 Often machine generated events, such as logs, metrics, and traces, aren't well suited for the analysis applied on `text` fields.
-Using keyword allows for exact value searching and introduces filtering, sorting, and aggregations.
-Keyword fields do also support regex and wildcard queries, however the field's search performance can become vary largely for certain queries (e.g. leading wildcard) and the cardinality of the data.
+Using `keyword` allows for exact value searching and introduces filtering, sorting, and aggregations.
+Keyword fields do also support regex and wildcard queries, however the field's search performance can vary a lot, depending on the query (e.g. leading wildcard) and the cardinality of the data.

 Often ECS approaches semi-structured fields by breaking their values down into structured ones.
 These structured fields then enable better use of keyword fields' characteristics.
 For example, a URL can break down into its constituent parts: scheme, domain,  port, path, etc., and those parts can in turn be mapped to unique fields.
 However, not all fields are structured enough for this approach.